Structural stability of invasion graphs for Lotka--Volterra systems: Invasion graphs and information structures

-The main aim of this section is to propose the algorithm to determine the network of connections between equilibria, i.e. the partial order in $E = \{ u_0, u_1, \ldots, u_K \}$ such that $u_i \prec u_j$ if and only if there exists a trajectory $\gamma(t)$ which connects $u_i$ with $u_j$ i.e. $\lim_{t\to -\infty}\|\gamma(t) - u_i\| = 0$ and $\lim_{t\to \infty}\|\gamma(t) - u_j\| = 0$.
-Such trajectories are called the heteroclinic connections.
-The graph such that the equilibria of the system correspond to its nodes, and the edges correspond to the heteroclinic connections, describes the dynamics of the system, i.e. the structure of the global attractor.
+The main aim of this section is to propose the algorithm to determine the network of connections between equilibria, i.e. the graph for which the equilibria of the system correspond to the nodes, and the edges correspond to the heteroclinic connections.
+More specifically, the vertices are given by the set of admissible communities $\mathcal{E}$ corresponding to the equilibria $E = \{ u^0, u^1, \ldots, u^K \}$ and the edge between two communities $J(u^i) \mapsto J(u^j)$ exists if and only if there exists a solution $\gamma(t)$ which connects $u^i$ with $u^j$ i.e. $\lim_{t\to -\infty}\|\gamma(t) - u^i\| = 0$ and $\lim_{t\to \infty}\|\gamma(t) - u^j\| = 0$.
+Such solutions are called the heteroclinic connections.
 We show in this section that, in the Volterra--Lyapunov stable case, if we assume that all equilibria of the system are hyperbolic, then this graph is exactly the same as the Invasion Graph (IG) as defined by Hofbauer and Schreiber in \cite{Hofbauer}.